soler-he/sep_tools/README.md

 Contributions to this tool are very much welcome and encouraged!
 Contributions can take the form of [issues](https://github.com/soler-he/sep_tools/issues) to report bugs and request new features or [pull requests](https://github.com/soler-he/sep_tools/pulls) to submit new code.

 If you don't have a GitHub account, you can [sign-up for free here](https://github.com/signup), or you can also reach out to us with feedback by sending an email to jan.gieseler@utu.fi.

+## Citation

+To cite these tools, please obtain the citation from the corresponding [Zenodo entry](https://doi.org/10.5281/zenodo.15058293), where you can generate different citation styles on the bottom right of the page.

 ## Acknowledgement